bablilayoub/cub3D/README.md

 - `NO`, `SO`, `WE`, `EA` are the paths to the textures of the walls
 - `F` is the color of the floor
 - `C` is the color of the ceiling
-- The map is composed of numbers:
+- The map is composed of numbers and letters:
   - `1` is a wall
+  - `SPACE / TABS` are empty spaces
-  - `0` is an empty space
+  - `0` is an empty space (floor)
   - `N`, `S`, `W`, `E` are the player's starting position and orientation
   - `D` is a door